The Day Hoover departed in a Spitfire…and came home in a Focke Wulf!

 As the men were leaving her home, as a last gesture of generosity, the woman handed Hoover her only gun, along with several extra magazines.

-Westbound in the Luftwaffe Fw-190 Focke Wulf with no parachute, no nav, not even a map, Hoover had no way to know when he would be crossing into friendly territory.
+Westbound in the Luftwaffe Fw-190 Focke Wulf with no parachute, no nav, not even a map, Hoover had no way of knowing when he would be crossing into friendly territory.

 Thankfully, as he threaded his way Westbound at low altitude, Hoover was greeted with a welcome sight….Windmills!
 That meant he had made it to the Netherlands, and was now over friendly territory.

-Before allowing himself to be spotted by allied fighters, Hoover quickly set up to land in a farmers field.
-As soon as his Fw-190 came to a stop, it was quickly surrounded by furious Dutch farmers armed with pitchforks whom had rightly assumed Hoover was an enemy pilot.
+Before allowing himself to be spotted by allied fighters, Hoover quickly set up to land in a farmer's field.
+As soon as his Fw-190 came to a stop, it was quickly surrounded by furious Dutch farmers armed with pitchforks who had rightly assumed Hoover was an enemy pilot.

 After some tense moments of Bob hopelessly trying to explain himself to the angry Dutch farmers, a British supply truck fortuitously happened to drive by.
 Thankfully, Hoover was finally able to explain that he was in fact a friendly allied pilot, despite the fact that he had arrived in an enemy fighter.